MicrosoftDocs/customer-insights/topics/preview/concepts-terminology.md

 ## Derived signal

 A derived signal is a virtual view of a base signal.
-Derived signals are generally used for scoping down a base signal for export, or for cleaning up a signal containing properties that aren't necessary for exposure or export.
+Derived signals are used for scoping down a base signal for export, or for cleaning up a signal containing properties that aren't necessary for exposure or export.

 ## Event

 A single occurrence of data sent to Product Insights.
-If you think of a **signal** as a flowing stream of data, an event is that stream at a specific point in time.
+If you think of a **signal** as a flowing stream of data, an event is that stream at a specific moment.

 ## Member

 A member of a project is a user in Product Insights who can access a project.
 Members can have roles.
-Currently, the only role available in Product Insights is “Owner”, which allows the user to manage the project and its data, and to view reports.
+Currently, “Owner” is the only role available in Product Insights.
+It allows the user to manage the project and its data, and to view reports.

 ## Metric